AndyFul/ConfigureDefender/README.md

 The ConfigureDefender.zip archive is not required for using ConfigureDefender, but it can be useful when one wants to remove the unnecessary ConfigureDefender entries in the taskbar notification area cache.

 ## Short program description
 ConfigureDefender utility is a small GUI application to view and configure important Defender settings on Windows 10.
 It uses PowerShell cmdlets (with a few exceptions) to change the Windows Defender settings.
-Furthermore, the user can apply one of three pre-defined protection levels: DEFAULT, HIGH, and MAX.
+Furthermore, the user can apply one of three pre-defined protection levels: DEFAULT, HIGH, INTERACTIVE, and MAX.
 Changing one of the protection levels requires a reboot in order to take effect.

 ### Using the Maximum Protection Level
 The MAX Protection Level blocks anything suspicious via Attack Surface Reduction, Controlled Folder Access, SmartScreen (set to block) and cloud level (set to block) - Defender Security Center is hidden.
 These settings are very restrictive and using them can produce many false positives even in the home environment.
 Such a setup is not recommended in the business environment.